learning-zone/ielts-materials/writing.md

     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. In some countries, the average weight of people is increasing and their level of health and fitness is decreasing.
 What do you think are the causes of these problems and what measures could be taken to solve them?
+Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>